Homebuyer Assistance

 Q: Does this program follow FHA guidelines? -

-A: No. The Homebuyer Assistance Program sets and follows its own internal guidelines.
+A: No. The Single Family Eligibility sets and follows its own internal guidelines.
 Our underwriting includes calculating debt-to-income ratio, ensuring that there are no outstanding collections for government services or utilities, and verifying that there are no defaulted student loans.

 Q: Is there a cost for the City’s inspection?
 What does this inspection include? -

 A: The inspection is a free service conducted by our department.
 A sample of the inspection can be downloaded (alternative version .
-Please note that the City’s inspection does not replace an independent inspection; we strongly recommend that the buyer do their own inspection.
+Please note that the City’s inspection does not replace an independent inspection.
+We strongly recommend that the buyer obtain their own inspection.

 A TREC inspection is required and must be conducted after construction is completed on newly constructed properties.